zyangx/DeconmiR/README.md

 # DeconmiR
-##Cell Type Deconvolution using miRNA Expression Profiling"
+##Cell Type Deconvolution using miRNA Expression Profliling

 ================

 <!-- badges: start -->
 <!-- badges: end -->

 The **DeconmiR** package provides tools to infer the cell fractions a sample representing a mixture of such cell-types by using miRNA expression profiling.
 Inference proceeds via one of 5 methods (Robust Partial Correlations-**RPC**, Support Vector Regression-**SVR**, Constrained Projection-**CP**, Non-Negative Least Squares-**NNLS**, Solution of Linear Equations-**SLE**), as determined by the user.
-For now, the package contains 4 references, including three whole blood subtypes reference and one reference for breast tissue.
+For now, the package contains three references for whole blood tissue and nine references for solid tissues, including breast, lung, liver, kidney, prostate, esophagus, respiratory tract, vessel and skin.
+In addition, it also provides a generic reference which was used for cell type deconvolution of any solid tissue.
 This package provides a unified interface to rapidly run and benchmark multiple deconvolution methods for miRNA expression based deconvolution.

 ## Installation